bekk/bekk-christmas/post/javascript/explore-machine-learning-using-javascript.md

 calculateAndPresentResults(data, model);
 ```

 To keep this blog somewhat short and concise, I will explain and demonstrate an entry-level example of neural networks for regression analysis.
 This is a good starting point for any beginner in the machine learning domain.
-Unfortunately (or perhaps fortunately, if you are not a fan of maths or theory), I cannot go into too great detail, however some theoretical knowledge is required to understand what is going on.
+Unfortunately (or perhaps fortunately, if you are not a fan of maths or theory), I cannot go into too great detail.
+Even so, some theoretical knowledge is required to understand what is going on.

 Data preprocessing means preparing your data to be used with your defined machine learning method.
 Firstly and most importantly, null-values or empty data entries have to be removed.
 Additionally, you may want your data to meet certain statistical properties which can help your machine learning model train better.
 This is called [feature scaling](https://en.wikipedia.org/wiki/Feature_scaling).
-Another commonly used technique is data transformation, for which data is transformed using some desirable function.

 In regression analysis, the goal is to find some function which maps a set of input variables to some dependent output variables as accurately as possible.
 This approximation may be found through the training of a neural network.
 A neural network takes as input a set of parameters, passes those parameters through a series of connected layers, and finds a corresponding set of output parameters by performing mathematical calculations.
-Training of the neural network means tuning the variables used in these mathematical calculates, called weights, so that the difference between calculated and expected output decreases.
+Training a neural network means tuning the variables used in these mathematical calculates, called weights, so that the difference between calculated and expected output decreases.

 <img src="https://i.imgur.com/kLk3Cm1.png" alt="drawing" width="400"/>